Ukraine presses counteroffensive after Russian setback | Law-Order

 Lyman had been an important link in the Russian front line for ground communications and logistics.

-Lyman is in the Donetsk region near the border with Luhansk, two regions that Russia annexed on Friday after forcing the population to vote in referendums at gunpoint.
+Lyman is in the Donetsk region near the border with Luhansk, two of the four regions that Russia illegally annexed on Friday after forcing the population to vote in referendums at gunpoint.

-Russia's Defence Ministry claimed to have inflicted damage on Ukrainian forces in battling to hold Lyman, but said outnumbered Russian troops were withdrawn to more favourable positions.
+Russia's Defence Ministry claimed to have inflicted damage on Ukrainian forces in battling to hold Lyman, but said outnumbered Russian troops were withdrawn to more favorable positions.

 "Further losses of territory in illegally occupied territories will almost certainly lead to an intensification of this public criticism and increase the pressure on senior commanders,'' the British military briefing said.

-Ukrainian forces have retaken swaths of territory in a counteroffensive that started in September and has humiliated and angered Russia.
+The Russian retreat from northeast Ukraine in recent weeks has revealed evidence of widespread, routine torture of both civilians and soldiers, notably in the strategic city of Izium, an Associated Press investigation has found.

+AP journalists located 10 torture sites in the Ukrainian town, including a deep sunless pit in a residential compound, a clammy underground jail that reeked of urine, a medical clinic and a kindergarten.

-Russian President Vladimir Putin frames the Ukrainian gains as a US-orchestrated effort to destroy Russia and this week heightened threats of nuclear force in some of his toughest, most anti-Western rhetoric to date.
+Russian officials release limited information about military activity in what the Kremlin still refuses to call a war.
+Putin frames the Ukrainian gains as a US-orchestrated effort to destroy Russia, and last week he heightened threats of nuclear force in some of his toughest, most anti-Western rhetoric to date.

+Pope Francis on Sunday decried the nuclear threats, and appealed to Putin to stop "this spiral of violence and death.''
+Meanwhile, international concerns are mounting about the fate of Europe's largest nuclear plant after Russian forces detained its director.

+The International Atomic Energy Agency announced on Sunday that its director-general, Rafael Grossi would visit Kyiv and Moscow in the coming days to discuss the situation around the Zaporizhzhia nuclear power plant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)